hiptest/hiptest-publisher/README.rst

   ruby publisher.rb --token=<YOUR TOKEN>

 This will create a Ruby tests suite.
-For the moment, only Ruby/rspec is supported.
+For the moment, we support the following languages and frameworks:
-We plan to add new languages and frameworks during the coming months.
+ - Ruby (rspec / minitest)
+ - Python (unittest)

 Configuration